eaufavor/Modern-New-Tab-Page-NoAd/README.md

 Improve logo quality.
 1. using more pixels (from 110x110 to 2200x1100) to save logo images 2.logo is 70% as large as the tab 3.auto remove transparent pixels (Credit: Remy, [code snippet](https://gist.github.com/remy/784508))

 2016.1.22
-Fixed font coloer problem.
+Fixed font color problem.
 Add an option to disable slow smooth scroll (TODO: add a knob to adjust scroll speed)

 2016.1.1
 Repack the crx file to fix the "This extension may have been corrupted." problem.